coderefinery/git-intro/_episodes/05-branches.md

  2 files changed, 8 insertions(+)
 ```

-- Commits are changes.
-- Characterized by a 40-character hash (checksum).
+- Commits are states characterized by a 40-character hash (checksum).
-- We see branching points and merging points.
-- Often we call the main line development `master`.
-- Other than this convention there is nothing special about `master`, it is just a branch.
-- Commits form a directed acyclic graph.

 ### Branches are pointers

 - Branches are pointers that point to a commit.
 - Branch `master` points to commit `c2`.

-- Try this:
+Try this:

 ```shell
 $ cat .git/refs/heads/master
 ```

-- It will echo a long hash, for instance this one.
+It will echo a long hash, for instance this one:

 ```shell
 7f3582dfbad6539cfa60f5b21bfad41d1b58a618